Peterpiotr/siguren-documentation/docs/source/equipment/control-interface/control-panel.rst

 .. warning::
 	The system displays only last MotoSuiveur warning (``wrn_num``) or MotoSuiveur fault (``flt_num``) occurred.

-Faults and warnings are displayed on MotoSuiveur 7-segment controller.
+Faults and warnings are displayed on MotoSuiveur controller integrated 7-segment display.
 The display indicates all types of MotoSuiveur warnings/faults and MotoSuiveur controller internal errors.
 Indication is a combination of letters and numbers.
 MotoSuiveur controller internal faults are indicated with blinked combination of |image035|, number and finish with symbol |image039|.